SelamiBurakBinbir/My-Fitness-App/README.md

-# You can try My Fitness App on Vercel!
+# You can try [My Fitness App](https://my-fitness-app-eight.vercel.app/) on Vercel!
+*Important Note: The server is running on [Render.com](https://render.com/), which means there may be an initial delay of one minute or more.*

+To run it locally, follow these steps:
+1- Run dbSetup.js located in the db folder to set up the database.
+2- Install dependencies by running npm install for both the server and client.
+3- Start both the server and client by running npm start.

+***

 Welcome to My Fitness App, a comprehensive digital tool designed to help users achieve their health and fitness goals.
-This desktop-based application seamlessly integrates exercise, nutrition, and habit tracking into a single, intuitive platform—empowering you to create personalized workout routines, monitor your progress, and maintain a healthy lifestyle.
+This **full stack**, desktop-based application seamlessly integrates exercise, nutrition, and habit tracking into a single, intuitive platform — empowering you to create personalized workout routines, monitor your progress, and maintain a healthy lifestyle.

-### Technologies Used
+### Technologies Used:
 PERN Stack (PostgreSQL, Express, React, Node.js)

 ***